Hannah Walters: 2021–2025

 In April 2023, Walters starred as Matron Beth Relp in the ITVX drama series Malpractice.
 Walters said about the production, "Malpractice has that element of being a medical thriller.
 But it's also about humanity and the chaos inside a human and how human beings react."

-Also in 2023, Walters appeared as the sister-in-law to the title character in Sweet Sue, a film starring Maggie O'Neill, Tony Pitts and Harry Trevaldwyn.
+In 2023, Walters appeared as the sister-in-law to the title character in Sweet Sue, a film starring Maggie O'Neill, Tony Pitts and Harry Trevaldwyn.